skypilot-dev/toolchain/README.md

 ```
 $ yarn add @skypilot/toolchain
 $ yarn run toolchain init
+$ node node_modules/husky/husky.js install
 ```

 The `toolchain init` command creates a set of configuration files that include scripts & configs for distributing the project as a package.
 A planned change is to have `toolchain init` create only the core files & configs.
 A separate command would add the files & configs for creating a package.

+The `husky.js install` command is required because Yarn doesn't automatically run Husky's post-install script.
+A friendlier situation is in the works.

 ### How to use